 - all facilities and infrastructure costs

-- support for preserving, long-term storage, or sharing of data
+- costs for preserving, long-term storage, or sharing of data

-- support for international co-leads, demonstrating this is within the 30% costs cap for co-leads from developed countries, India and China
+- cost for international co-leads, demonstrating this is within the 30% costs cap for co-leads from high income countries, India and China.
+There is no cap on costs requested for international applicants from DAC list countries

 - NHS research costs, when they are associated with NHS studies